 \subsubsection{Example 3, sources located outside of the Galactic bulge with Einstein timescales larger than 100~days}

-Following query will download all of the sources located oustide of the 10\deg from the Galactic Center with Einstein timescales of Level~0 larger than 100~days.
-It returns their equatorial and galactic coordinates, proper motions and \texttt{ruwe} along with parameters of the best mircolensing model fits for Level~0 and Level~1.
+The following query will download all of the sources located outside of the 10\deg from the Galactic centre with Einstein timescales of Level~0 larger than 100~days.
+It returns their equatorial and Galactic coordinates, proper motions, and \texttt{ruwe} along with parameters of the best microlensing model fits for Level~0 and Level~1.